 Timetosser is the first of its kind.
 An innovative hybrid between an audio effect and an electronic musical instrument, enabling you to playfully reorder any audio signal in real-time.

-The novelty of Timetosser lies in the way it is used: the user is not simply enabling an effect, but has to actively and skillfully play the instrument in order to yield good results.
+Real-time sound mangling is the name of the game.
+Timetosser automatically detects the tempo of the incoming audio, samples it and chops it to length ready for re‑triggering.
+Create new rhythms on the fly by actively playing the instrument, or let Timetosser serve you loops and slices of your live audio.
 By combining Timetosser with a classic DJ set-up, much value can be added to any stage act.
 Furthermore, Timetosser can be hooked up to any device, giving you much artistic freedom.
 From drum machines to modular synthesizers, from a single track on your mixer (e.g. guitar, vocals, drums .. ) to the master output.
 By adding Timetosser, you instantly gain a unique live effect by adding variety to your tracks and loops.

 How does it work?